Usharani8/M1_game_rock-paper-scissors/1_Requirements/readme.md

 if (player == scissors) and (computer == scissors); tie

+## Cost and Features and Timeline
+In ancient times this game is played in person.
+In our digital era this game has an app  and only some of the apps are paid.

 ## Defining our system

 64 Bit Windows / Open Source Linux & its derivatives.
 Open Source Programming Tools like G++/GCC, C IDE (Visual Studio Code or any other).

+## SWOT Analysis

+## STRENGTHS
+Devolops knowledge
+Improves Math Skills
+Improves concentration
+## WEAKNESS
+Works only with keyboard

+## Opportunities
+We can increase the number of things used in the game like lizard, snake..etc if updated.
+Our game is portable i.e., it can be used in both linux and windows

+## THREATS
+There are so many improvements with the latest technology but our game is fundamental.